 The Post (2017)

-Seth Meyers joked about The Post winning the night’s biggest award before the first category of nominees was read at The Golden Globes.
+Seth Meyers joked about The Post winning the night’s biggest award before The Golden Globes’ first category of nominees was read.
 Hanks, Streep, and Spielberg all laughed, believing they were the kings and queens of the party until they were giving their winning speeches on stage.
 The Post received just two nominations.
-Unfortunately, the categories it was nominated in were two of the three or four most important (Picture and Lead Actress).
+Unfortunately, the categories in which it was nominated were two of the three or four most important (Picture and Lead Actress).
 I’m grateful that neither The Post nor Streep has a chance to win an Oscar.
 For everything that Spotlight did correctly in 2015, The Post did incorrectly in 2017.
-The Post felt like a half-assed effort and did not give us the third movie to the Spielberg/Hanks trilogy that we were hoping for (Saving Private Ryan and Bridge of Spies was the other two movies these two powerhouses combined on).
+The Post felt like a half-assed effort and did not give us the third movie in the Spielberg/Hanks trilogy that we were hoping for (Saving Private Ryan and Bridge of Spies were the other two movies these two powerhouses combined on).

-This film will feel many moviegoers into thinking it’s a legitimate movie of the year candidate.
-The first thing I would ask these people is if they’ve seen Spotlight.
-If they said no, I would tell them to watch it instead of The Post.
-If yes, then I would tell them to watch it again.
-It’s just average and doesn’t deserve to be listed with the other Best Picture nominees.
+This film will make many moviegoers think it’s a legitimate movie of the year candidate.
+I would first ask these people if they’ve seen Spotlight.
+I would tell them to watch it instead of The Post if they said no. If so, then I would ask them to watch it again.
+It’s average and doesn’t deserve to be on a list with the other Best Picture nominees.
 Most of the Best Picture nominees this year do not deserve to be nominated.
 The five nominees should have been Call Me By Your NameGet Out, Dunkirk, The Shape of Water, and Three Billboards Outside Ebbing, Missouri, winning over Dunkirk and The Shape of Water.
 And to all of those directors who had wished they had released their movie in 2017 rather than 2015 or 2016, I feel for you.

 So here we are, four paragraphs into the review, and I haven’t even talked about it yet.
-Set in 1971 Washington DC, The Post is a true story that revolves around publishing the Pentagon Papers, or rather, exposing the coverup of Presidents Truman, Eisenhower, Kennedy, Johnson on what really went on with the Vietnam War.
-We learn that in 1965 a man named Daniel Ellsberg (Matthew Rhys – A Beautiful Day in the Neighborhood, FX’s The Americans) briefs the Secretary of Defense and the Chief of Staff about the progress of the Vietnam War.
-When the facts he shares are not presented to the public correctly (it was said that things in the war were going better than they actually were), Ellsberg decides its time to take matters into his own hands and sneaks out of the Pentagon with classified documents on the Vietnam War.
+Set in 1971, Washington DC, The Post is a true story that revolves around publishing the Pentagon Papers, exposing the coverup of Presidents Truman, Eisenhower, Kennedy, and Johnson on what went on with the Vietnam War.
+We learn that in 1965, a man named Daniel Ellsberg (Matthew Rhys – A Beautiful Day in the Neighborhood, FX’s The Americans) briefed the Secretary of Defense and the Chief of Staff about the progress of the Vietnam War.
+When the facts he shares are not presented to the public correctly (it was said that things in the war were going better than they were), Ellsberg decides to take matters into his own hands and sneaks out of the Pentagon with classified documents on the Vietnam War.
 He meets in secret with two of his colleagues as they make copies of the papers.
-Ellsberg reads them, and it reveals that four U.S. presidents (Truman, Eisenhower, Kennedy, and Johnson) were covering up certain facts regarding the war, contrary to what they had told the press.
+Ellsberg reads them, revealing that four U.S. presidents (Truman, Eisenhower, Kennedy, and Johnson) were covering up specific facts regarding the war, contrary to what they had told the press.

 Sidebar conversation that took place a year ago…